rinehartj/rinehartj.github.io/_projects/oximeter.md

 Next, the PCB layout file was created, where all components were placed on the board.
 This file contained the precise location of every physical element in the PCB assembly.
 To facilitate connections between all components, the design incorporated four layers, with the bottom layer serving as the ground connection.
 This approach not only facilitated routing but also the placement of vias.

-{% include figure.liquid path="assets/img/oximeter/pcb_layout.png" class="img-fluid rounded z-depth-1" zoomable=true %}
+{% include figure.liquid loading="lazy" path="assets/img/oximeter/pcb_layout.png" class="img-fluid rounded z-depth-1" zoomable=true %}

 <div class="caption">
     Figure 12 2D PCB Layout